lachlan-ibm/ibmvia_autoconf/docs/global_config.rst

 Identity attribute sources for federated identities.

-.. autoclass:: src.verify_access_autoconf.federation.FED_Configurator.Attribute_Sources
+.. autoclass:: src.ibmvia_autoconf.federation.FED_Configurator.Attribute_Sources
     :members:

 Advanced Configuration Parameters
 =================================
 The Advanced Configuration Parameters entry is used to set module wide properties for authentication and authorization components.
-The list of available properties is dependant on the target version of Verify Access being configured.
-Administrators are able to use the Verify Access assigned identifier or the name of the property.
+The list of available properties is dependant on the target version of Verify Identity Access being configured.
+Administrators are able to use the Verify Identity Access assigned identifier or the name of the property.

-.. autoclass:: src.verify_access_autoconf.access_control.AAC_Configurator.Advanced_Configuration
+.. autoclass:: src.ibmvia_autoconf.access_control.AAC_Configurator.Advanced_Configuration
    :members: